Page

 How to model the elements on a page

-In our example pattern above we put the page elements into a Stack field.
-The Stack field allows content editors to create a "stack" of all the elements on a page.
+In our example model above we put the main page content in a Stack field.
+The Stack field allows content editors to easily create all the elements they need on a page.
 They can add both components and content items to the stack.
-This means that it's easy to create feature rich web pages from this content.
-See the complete example page model below:

-The Stack field contains the following components and models:
+The Stack field contains the following components and models in our Page model:

 Model/component | Type | Description |